kerimedeiros/kerimedeiros/README.md

 </div>

 ### About Me:
-Second career developer based in sunny SoCal ☀️🌴 </br>
-Background in marketing/advertising technology and digital media operations 👩‍💻 </br>
-Before pivoting into software development, I've held Operations & Program Management roles at companies such as:
+Second career developer with a background in marketing/advertising technology and digital media operations.
+Before pivoting into software development, I've held Operations & Program Management roles at companies such as Netflix and YouTube (Google).
-- Streaming / Big Tech: <a href="https://about.netflix.com">Netflix</a>, <a href="https://about.youtube/">YouTube (Google)</a>
-- AdTech startups: <a href="https://techcrunch.com/2019/10/22/roku-buys-ad-tech-platform-dataxu-for-150-million">DataXu -> Roku</a>
-- Digital media publishers: <a href="https://www.audacy.com/">Audacy</a>, <a href="https://www.bostonglobe.com/">BostonGlobe.com</a>, <a href="https://www.boston.com">Boston.com</a>

 🎓&nbsp; Recently completed a full-stack software engineering bootcamp (March '23)